 Inflated nostrils and large lungs enable cheetahs to gulp in reservoirs of oxygen with a single breath: this is another essential component of their speed.

 However, as evolved as they are, it is the heart and lungs that cause most problems for cheetahs.
-Such an acceleration in heart rate is impossible to maintain and the spotted cat can quickly overheat and become winded.
+Such an acceleration in heart rate is impossible to maintain, and the spotted cat can quickly overheat and become winded.

-Running for longer than 30 seconds puts the cheetah perilously close towards getting brain damage.
+Running for longer than 30 seconds puts the cheetah perilously close to getting brain damage.
 The exhaustion from sprinting is just as bad – a savannah is a dangerous place for any 60 kg animal without the strength to run.

-Although the savannah is open, cheetah must catch their prey within 700-1000 meters.
-So they must still use stealth.
+Although the savannah is open, a cheetah must catch their prey within 700-1000 meters.
+So, they must still use stealth.

-Dipping its neck with ruthless precision a cheetah disappears below the grass line.
+Dipping its neck with ruthless precision, a cheetah disappears below the grass line.
 The camouflage is magnificent.
-Even from a safari truck you can hardly see the cat.
+Even from a safari truck, you can hardly see the cat.
 It’s glimpsed fleetingly, perhaps a flicker of a tail is all you can see.

-Ideally the predatory cat will get close enough to pounce within a few strides.
+Ideally, the predatory cat will get close enough to pounce within a few strides.
 However, that’s unlikely on such open plains.
 So it aims to reach its target within a few strides, where it can begin the chase.

 Silence.
 Nothing is happening.
 You can’t find the cheetah and the impala are happily grazing.
 Then out of nowhere comes chaos.
 Dust rises.
 Hooves sound like a drum roll as the impala scatter.

-Accelerating to full speed the cheetah runs, a blur of fur chasing a small impala.
+Accelerating to full speed, the cheetah runs, a blur of fur chasing a small impala.
 How do you outrun the world’s fastest animal?
 Zigzags.
-By changing direction the impala hopes to negate its speed disadvantage.
-But when watching a cheetah run you’ll appreciate just how well it can use its tail as a steering rudder.
+By changing direction, the impala hopes to negate its speed disadvantage.
+But when watching a cheetah run, you’ll appreciate just how well it can use its tail as a steering rudder.

 It’s unlikely you will ever see the kill up close.
-Once the cheetah runs your safari vehicle won’t be able to keep up.
-However, many safari goers experience the immediate aftermath of a hunt.
+Once the cheetah runs, your safari vehicle won’t be able to keep up.
+However, many safari-goers experience the immediate aftermath of a hunt.

 Every attempt to trip up the impala will cost the cheetah vital fractions of a second.
 It will only have one or two chances to make this crucial move.

-When the impala hits the ground the cheetah pounces.
+When the impala hits the ground, the cheetah pounces.
 It’s a quick and efficient kill.
 Exhausted and probably elated, the hunter has its quarry.
 But it’s not over yet.

 Witnessing a cheetah running fast is a rare sight.
-It’s more likely you will encounter cheetah when they are resting.
+It’s more likely you will encounter cheetahs when they are resting.
 You can hear them purring and chirping, just one of many beautiful moments when you’re on an African safari.

-If you’ve never been on an African safari it’s easy to mistake leopards and cheetahs.
-Even on a safari this can be difficult, because it’s extremely rare to ever see these two animals side by side.
+If you’ve never been on an African safari, it’s easy to mistake leopards and cheetahs.
+Even on a safari, this can be difficult because it’s extremely rare to ever see these two animals side by side.

 Both these predators are secretive cats who will avoid confrontation.
-Leopards are more commonly found residing in trees, cheetahs are usually seen in the grass.
+Leopards are more commonly found residing in trees, while cheetahs are usually seen in the grass.

 - Cheetahs stand taller at the shoulder yet have a far more slender body.